fathjami/CPP-Modules/CPP-Module-6/README.md

 ## Static_cast:

-we use the static_cast in the simple conversions like narrowing conversion by doing that we inform the compiler that we are aware of this conversion and it’s meant to be not a programming mistake.
+we use the static_cast in the simple conversions; like narrowing conversion.
+By doing that we inform the compiler that we are aware of this conversion and it’s meant to be, not just a programming mistake.

 <aside>
 ❗ static cast allows us to convert between addresses belonging to the same inheritance tree otherwise it’s not possible, and it’ll cause a compilation error.